Why use webhooks?

 webhookURL in thesettingsobject of any API call - Global: Configure a default webhook from the integrations page on the dashboard

-Six types of events can trigger a webhook call:| Event | Description |
+Six types of events can trigger a webhook call, one per endpoint and search type:| Event | Description |

 |---|---|